 The Berlin Festival Week from 4 – 10 November marks the 30th anniversary of the Peaceful Revolution and the fall of the Berlin Wall: the capital city will be transformed into a large open-air exhibition and event location.
-In over one hundred events at seven original sites of the Peaceful Revolution, visitors are invited to learn, remember, debate and celebrate.
+In over two hundred events at seven original sites of the Peaceful Revolution, visitors are invited to learn, remember, debate and celebrate.

 For seven days over the course of the festival week, the story of the Peaceful Revolution and the fall of the Wall will be brought to life at the places where it unfolded:

 From the processes that led to the formation of the East German opposition, which is addressed at Gethsemane Church, to the largest protest demonstration on 4 November 1989 on Alexanderplatz, to the scenes of joy at the Brandenburg Gate following the opening of the Wall.
 Equally important are the first encounters between West and East Berliners on Kurfürstendamm.
 Elsewhere, the festival will commemorate the occupation of the Stasi Headquarters in Lichtenberg on 15 January 1990, which finally deprived the SED of its most important instrument of power, and – in what was probably the greatest success of the Peaceful Revolution – the first free elections and the subsequent establishment of the first freely-elected parliament in GDR history, which will be examined on Schlossplatz, the current site of the Humboldt Forum.
 At its final station, the iconic East Side Gallery, the festival will highlight this symbolic act of cultural appropriation.

 3D video projections on key sites